5 Places to Visit in Umbria, Italy

 Gubbio

 As the home of my maternal grandfather, Gubbio has a special place in my heart.
-It’s also the home the Palazzo dei Consoli, which was built in the 14th century by Angelo da Orvieto.
-It’s still standing today and provides some of the best views of the Umbrian countryside.
+It’s also the home of the Palazzo dei Consoli, which Angelo da Orvieto built in the 14th century.
+It’s still standing today and provides some of the best views of the countryside in Umbria, Italy.

 See also

-Other great features of this medieval-era structure include the Civic Museum, which is home to archaeological treasures from the city and an iron cage that used to house the city’s robbers and criminals.
+Other great features of this medieval-era structure include the Civic Museum.
+It’s home to archaeological treasures from the city and an iron cage that used to house the city’s robbers and criminals.
 Seeing how society’s lawbreakers used to live can be pretty creepy!

 Todi

-Head south from Perugia about 30 minutes and you’ll find the town of Todi, located on the southern edge of Umbria.
-One of the main sites here is the Todi Cathedral, which was once the site of a temple that was believed to be in honor of the Roman god Apollo.
-That temple was destroyed by fire in 1190, and it’s now another testament to the Gothic style of medieval times, marked by its beautiful rose window.
+Head south from Perugia about 30 minutes and you’ll find the town of Todi, located on the southern edge of Umbria, Italy.
+One of the main sites here is the Todi Cathedral, which was once the site of a temple honoring the Roman god Apollo.
+A fire destroyed that temple in 1190, and it’s now another testament to the Gothic style of medieval times, marked by its beautiful rose window.

-The cathedral is hardly the only church in the city, as the Santa Maria della Consolazione displays Renaissance features, such as its domed ceiling and an image of the Madonna in the interior of the church.
-While the Santa Maria might provide beautiful views inside its walls, there’s nothing like the views from the roof of San Fortunato, which features some of the best views of the town of Todi.
-And for a great meal in the city, the Ristorante Le Scalette is the perfect place to try some Umbrian antipasti, Italian meats and local wines, all with a side of some more picturesque views of Todi!
+The cathedral is hardly the only church in the city.
+The Santa Maria della Consolazione displays Renaissance features, including a domed ceiling and an image of the Madonna in its interior.
+There’s also nothing like the views from the roof of San Fortunato, which features some of the best views of Todi.
+And for a great meal in the city, the Ristorante Le Scalette is the perfect place to try some Umbrian antipasti.
+What’s better than enjoying Italian meats and local wines while enjoying stunning views of Todi?

 See also

-As the only region in Italy not touched by coastline or a national border, Umbria is mostly untouched by the constant flow of tourists that have impacted other parts of Italy.
-That’s great news for visitors looking to explore, because a lack of crowds means that it’s easy to get to all of the places to visit in Umbria that are on your list.
+As the only region in Italy not touched by coastline or a national border, Umbria is mostly untouched by the constant flow of tourists that explore other parts of Italy.
+That’s great news for visitors looking to explore.
+The lack of crowds makes it easy to get to all of the places to visit in Umbria that are on your list.
 With fantastic Italian meals readily available and a chance to eat local truffles every day, it’s a great place to spend a week or more exploring Italy’s past while immersing yourself in the culture!

-I hope you enjoyed this article about the 5 places to visit in Umbria!
+I hope you enjoyed this article about the 5 places to visit in Umbria, Italy!
 Have you been to Umbria before?
 Where did you visit?

 Become a member for $5/month!